Resources

 Home / Health Insurance / Articles / Diseases / Understanding Giant Cell Arteritis: Symptoms, causes & treatments

-Are you experiencing any throbbing headaches, jaw pain, or vision changes?
-If so, then there is a probability that you may be suffering from Giant Cell Arteritis (GCA).
-This is a severe and often debilitating autoimmune disease that affects the blood vessels of the head, neck, and upper arms.
+It's crucial to consult a healthcare professional if experiencing symptoms like throbbing headaches, jaw pain, or vision changes, as they could indicate Giant Cell Arteritis (GCA).
+This autoimmune disease affects blood vessels in the head, neck, and upper arms, causing severe and potentially debilitating symptoms.
+Early diagnosis and treatment are vital to managing GCA and preventing complications.
+Seeking medical attention promptly can help alleviate symptoms and improve the quality of life for those affected by this condition.
 In this article, you will know the symptoms, causes, diagnosis, and treatment options for GCA and how you can manage it if you’re living with it.

 Contents